 The days of June were wrought with brief unpredictable pop-up storms that thwarted our attempts to return to Florida.
-However, the nights were calm and clear, so we decided to set sail from Bimini across the Gulf Stream in the late evening, hoping to reach the Palm Beach inlet by sunrise.
+The nights however, were calm and clear so we decided to set sail from Bimini across the Gulf Stream in the late evening, hoping to reach the Palm Beach inlet by sunrise.

 We were sailing on a cloudy night with a waning crescent, which is an exercise in trusting your instruments and physical sensations.
 With no visibility, our vessel plowed blindly through the inky blackness.

 We were able to see the lights of the Florida Coast many hours before sunrise.
-In the dead of night, you can see Miami and Lauderdale, all the way to Palm Beach.
-First as a glow, and eventually full points of light breaking over the horizon.
+In the dead of night, you can see Miami and Lauderdale all the way to Palm Beach.
+First as a glow, then eventually, as full points of light breaking over the horizon.
 As we had hoped, the night was both surreal and uneventful.
 Around 3 am we slipped into the inlet and sunk our anchor into US sand for the first time in 4 months.

 The next morning we awoke to the bustle of the West Palm inlet and started down the ICW towards Stuart.